nazarepiedady/sass-docs-pt/source/blog/019-request-for-comments-module-system-proposal.md

 }
 ```

 The special construct `as *` can also be used to include everything in the top-level namespace.
-Note that if multiple modules expose members with the same name and are used with `as *`, Sass will produce an error:
+Note that if multiple modules expose members with the same name and are used with `as *`, Sass will produce an error.

 ```scss
 @use "bootstrap" as *;